pieartsy/pieartsy.github.io/collections/_posts/2025-01-05-you-promise-postmortem.md

 title: You promise me a postmortem?
 tags: [interactive fiction, you promise]
 category: devlogs
-excerpt: A postmortem about You Promise.
-Full spoilers!
 ---
 A postmortem about [You promise]({{site.url}}/games/you-promise).
 Full spoilers!
 <!--more-->